-Pines Conservation Society (PCS) has several signature tree projects aligned with our moto:
+PCS has several signature tree projects aligned with its moto:

 - PCS, in collaboration with the National Park Service and FIPPOA, removes infested, dead or dying trees from the rights-of-way in the community.
 The program has helped combat the spread of environmentally dangerous southern pine beetles.
 At its peak, the beetle infested over 1,500 trees on eastern Long Island including on Fire Island.
 The locally invasive beetle burrows into pine for survival, eventually killing the tree and disrupting the local ecosystem, according to the National Park Service.
 Infested and distressed trees are taken down as soon as possible to keep the seashore’s forests healthy.
 The culling tactic has been a success, and as of 2018, there were only eight reported infested pine trees on Long Island.
 “Our rapid response and the continued collaboration have been key to slowing the spread of the beetle,” said park biologist Jordan Raphael.
 For their effectiveness, the Long Island groups earned an Honorable Mention for the U.S. Forest Service Chief’s Honor Award in Sustaining Forests and Grasslands.